viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Important Concepts.md

 > Figure 2: The encoder-decoder model with additive attention mechanism.

-The encoder is a bidirectional RNN with forward and hidden states.
-A simple concatenation of two represents the encoder state.
+The encoder is a bidirectional RNN with forward and hidden states that are concatenated to yield the encoder state.
 The motivation is to include both the preceding and following words in the annotation of one word.
 The decoder network has hidden state **s** for the output word at position t, t=1,...,_m_, where the context vector **c** is a sum of hidden states of the input sequence, weighted by alignment scores, as follows:

 ![context](/Transformer%3A%20Product%20Documentation/The%20Transformer%20Model/images/context.png)

 The alignment model assigns a score to the pair of input at position i and output at position t, based on how well they match.
 The set of $\alpha$<sub>(_t_,_i_)</sub> are weights defining how much of each source hidden state should be considered for each output.
-In Bahdanau’s paper, the alignment score  is parametrized by a feed-forward network with a single hidden layer and this network is jointly trained with other parts of the model.
-The score function is therefore in the following form, given that tanh is used as the non-linear activation function:
+In Bahdanau’s paper, the alignment score is obtained using a feed-forward neural network with a single hidden layer, trained jointly with other parts of the model.
+Using tanh as the non-linear activation function, the score function, therefore, becomes:

 ![scoring](/Transformer%3A%20Product%20Documentation/The%20Transformer%20Model/images/scoring.png)

 where both **v** and **W** are weight matrices to be learned in the alignment model.

-The matrix of alignment scores is a nice byproduct to explicitly show the correlation between source and target words.

 ![align-matrix](/Transformer%3A%20Product%20Documentation/The%20Transformer%20Model/images/alignment%20matrix.png)